-The cost of that affection is high: A recent study in Science found that households direct 75 percent of their water use to watering the lawn.
+The cost of that affection is high: A recent study in Science found that households in arid regions of the U.S. direct 75 percent of their water use to watering the lawn.
 Nationwide, homes and gardens use 60 million pounds of pesticides, which sometimes pollute groundwater, researchers found.

 By storing carbon, a greenhouse gas, lawns have some positive environmental impact.
 But the positives are negated by greenhouse gas emissions from mowing, irrigation and fertilization, the researchers found.
 Those efforts run counter to the Earth’s natural tendencies, says Maria Ignatieva, the study’s co-author who researches urban biodiversity at both the University of Western Australia and the Swedish University of Agricultural Sciences.

 “What we have now is an artificially created environment that never existed in nature,” Ignatieva says.
 “We should actually learn from nature.”

 Learning from nature means departing from turf lawns — and that can be tricky.
 Pressure from neighbors and local ordinances are powerful forces in maintaining the status quo.
 Plus, Ignatieva notes, turf grass is a multibillion-dollar industry.
 “Money is talking,” she says.